persuaded9041/poke-solus-rgb/docs/FEATURES.md

 - Venonat learns Confusion at Level 19
 - Pikachu has an expanded learnset including Thunderbolt at Level 26
 - The Eevee-lutions learn their damaging STAB moves at earlier levels

+Second, [Gen 2 tradeback learnsets][tradebacks] were partially implemented.
+This change follows a cherry-picking approach when looking at the entirety of all the changes that could be implemented.
+Check [this table][tradebacks-table] I made to see _all_ the possible columns that could be implemented.
+The following list shows all the implementations under the "Gen 2 tradeback learnsets" umbrella that I chose to implement in Solus.
+Keep in mind that I used Crystal's data as opposed to Gold/Silver's when creating the data table, but it doesn't make much of a difference.

+1. Moves learned via level-up in Gen 2, if those moves are also moves in Gen 1, have been added to level-up learnsets in Solus if they were not already in them.
+2. Moves learned via machine in Gen 2, if that machine is also a machine in Gen 1, have been added to machine learnsets in Solus.
+3. Some moves (which are moves in Gen 1, and TMs in Gen 2, but not TMs in Gen 1) have been added to machine learnsets in Solus.
+In this case, a brand new TM has been implemented.
+The three moves in this category are Fire Punch, Ice Punch, and Thunderpunch (I found these to be the most worthwhile to add in this category).
+4. Moves learned via tutor in Gen 2, if those moves are not already in machines learnsets in Gen 1, have been added to machine learnsets in Solus.
+In the case of Flamethrower (which was not already a TM in Gen 1), it has been implemented as a brand new TM.
+5. Level 1 moves from Gen 2, if not already level 1 moves in Gen 1 (but they are moves in Gen 1) have been added as level 1 moves in Solus if they fit in the list for that Pokémon.
+If they didn't, they were ignored.
+Occasionally level 1 moves were rearranged to prioritize the better ones, but 90% of the time these are inconsequential anyway.

+At this point, learnsets are a bit more interesting.
+Pokémon have access to more STAB moves for their type, most notably Flamethrower and the elemental punches.
+This also addresses some of those Pokémon which some people might consider "unusable" in vanilla (an example I like to cite is Rapidash; it didn't get Flamethrower before this change was implemented).

+For a look at the level-up learnsets in their final state, check [this file](../data/pokemon/evos_moves.asm) and search for the Pokémon of interest.
+For each Pokémon's machine learnset and level 1 moves, check [this directory](../data/pokemon/base_stats/) and find the file for the Pokémon of interest.

 ### Catch rates
 Catch rates for all Pokémon have been updated to match those used in Yellow version.